 256 GB RAM

-The nodes are connected using an InfiniBand HDR100 network.
-They are logically organised in 3 islands.
-2 islands have 36 nodes and one has 32 nodes.
+All nodes are connected using an InfiniBand HDR100 network.
+The compute nodes are logically organised in 4 islands (i.e., nodes connected to a single switch) with respectively 32, 36 and twice 44 nodes each.
 Storage is provided through the central UAntwerp storage system.
-More info on the storage system is available on the UAntwerpen storage page.

 Direct login is possible to both login nodes.

 From outside the VSC network: use the external interface names.
-Outside of Belgium, a VPN connection to the UAntwerp network is required.
+Note that from outside of Belgium, a VPN connection to the UAntwerp network is required.

 From inside the VSC network (e.g., another VSC cluster): use the internal interface names.